 The Townsend Fellowships program for UC Berkeley faculty supports research that significantly involves humanistic material or problems that have a significant bearing on the humanities.
 The purpose of the Fellowship is both to further the research of the individual recipients and to enable faculty and graduate students within the humanities to meet and work with colleagues in other disciplines and departments.
 However, projects need not be "interdisciplinary" by definition.
 Awards are based on the scholarly merit of the individual applications.
 The selection committee will also take into consideration the research project's potential interest to scholars in different fields of the humanities, and the likelihood of the applicant’s contribution to interdisciplinary discussion.

-Townsend Fellowships are awarded to assistant professors, associate professors, and graduate students completing their dissertation, as well as library and museum professionals.
-Fellows meet in weekly discussions for interdisciplinary peer review of work in progress.
+Townsend Fellowships are awarded to assistant professors, associate professors, and graduate students completing their dissertations, as well as library and museum professionals.
+Fellows meet in person for weekly discussions of work in progress.
 Each year a number of senior faculty and visiting postdoctoral fellows are invited to join the discussions.